wildahunden/datamer/README.md

 * :org:datamer.frontend.api.service2:
 * :org:datamer.frontend.haproxy:
 * :org:datamer.logic.mse.organizer.standard:
-* :org:datamer.logic.mse.organizer.ml:  (where ml stands for machine language and is implemented in a future phase)
+* :org:datamer.logic.mse.organizer.ml:  (where ml stands for machine learning  and is implemented in a future phase)
 * :org:datamer.data.db.olap:  (olap meaning the part of the db that manages relational data)
 * :org:datamer.data.db.ml:  (ml meaning that part of the database that manages the machine learning data)